jhale/selected-topics-in-mmcs/README.md

 2. Supporting code examples should be uploaded to a GitHub repository and results placed directly in the report.

-3. Joint presentation of 25 minutes plus a question and answer session.
+3. Joint presentation of 25 minutes plus a question and answer session as shown in the schedule.

 The reports should be submitted by the project lead as a PDF and, if applicable, a GitHub link via email by 1700 on the date shown in the schedule below.
-Please cc: in the whole class.
-The associated presentation will take place on the same day during class.
+Please cc: the whole class.

+#### Attendance policy

+This is a practical course and attendance is mandatory.
+A maximum of 2 TU can be missed across the semester.
+Further TUs missed will require a meeting with the instructor and study programme director.

+#### Retake policy

+There is no retake possible - register for the course again at the next available semester.

 ### Schedule

-There are thirteen weekly sessions of an hour and a half in *MNO 1.040*.

-* 20/09: Introduction, practicalities, planning.
+* 17/09: Introduction, practicalities, planning.
-* 27/09: Group discussion.
+* 24/09: Group discussion.
-* 04/10: Group discussion.
+* 1/10: Group discussion.
-* 11/10: Group discussion.
+* 8/10: Group discussion.
-* 18/10: Report and presentation 1 due.
+* 15/10: Report and presentation 1 due.
-* 25/10: Guest speaker Mike Talbot (Arcelor Mittal Steligence® Engineering).
+* 22/10: Guest speaker (TBC).
-* 01/11: Holiday.
+* 29/11: Group discussion.
-* 08/11: Group discussion.
+* 5/11: Group discussion.
-* 15/11: Group discussion.
+* 12/11: Group discussion.
-* 22/11: Group discussion.
+* 19/11: Group discussion.
-* 29/11: Report and presentation 2 due.
+* 26/11: Report and presentation 2 due.
-* 06/12: Group discussion + Course feedback.
+* 03/12: Group discussion + Course feedback.
-* 13/12: Guest speaker Johannes Neumann ([Rafinex Sarl](https://rafinex.com)).
+* 10/12: Guest speaker (TBC).
-* 20/12: Presentation 3 due.
+* 17/12: Presentation 3 due.
-* 22/12: Report 3 due.
+* 20/12: Report 3 due.

 ### Outline